 Fire & Rescue

-6. No later than the end of February of each year, the Chief (in consultation with the Chairman, the Treasurer and the IFC) shall present to the Board for Board adoption an estimated budget for each of the next two following years.
-These estimated budgets shall be in the format described in #5 above and shall be constructed from the budget for the current year with anticipated adjustments to the income, expense, and capital expenditure items.
+6. No later than January 15 of every odd-numbered year, the Chief (in consultation with the Chairman, the Treasurer and the financial consultant) shall present to the Board for Board adoption an estimated budget for each of the next two following years.

-7. The estimated budget adopted by the Board for the immediate following year (see #6 above) shall be provided in Summary Form to Charlotte County no later than March to be used to construct the MSBU budget for that following year.
+7. The estimated budgets adopted by the Board in every odd-numbered year for the next two years (see #6 above) shall be provided in Summary Form to Charlotte County no later than January 31.

-10. Within 90 days after the end of each year, the Treasurer or the Treasurer’s designee shall submit to Charlotte County a full Financial Report for that just-ended year.
-That Financial Report shall contain a Balance Sheet, Profit & Loss Statement, and Statement of Cash Flow (all separated by class as provided in #3 above).
+9. Within 90 days after the end of each year, the Treasurer or the Treasurer’s designee shall submit to Charlotte County a full Financial Report for that just-ended year.